Is a Debt-Free Lifestyle Possible for You?

 5 tips for adopting a debt-free lifestyle

 - Create a budget.
 It’s crucial to create a written plan to help you prioritize how you will use the money you earn, especially if you’re on a debt-free journey.
 Your budget doesn’t need to be complicated.
 You can use a simple sheet of paper, a detailed spreadsheet or even a budgeting app to get the job done.

 - Achieve positive cash flow.
 There are two ways to accomplish this goal – raise your income or reduce your expenses.
 Doing so gives you a better chance of earning more than you spend, which is “positive cash flow”.
 Achieving a surplus each month gives you more choices and money to work with as you cultivate a debt-free lifestyle.

 - Pay attention to your credit.
 A good credit score can sometimes help you get out of debt faster.
-With excellent credit, you might qualify to consolidate your debt at a lower interest rate so that more of your payments go toward your principal balance and less goes toward interest.
+With excellent credit, you might qualify for debt consolidation at a lower interest rate so that more of your payments go toward your principal balance and less goes toward interest.

 - Make extra debt payments.
 Once you free up extra funds, either through spending cuts or additional income, Ashburn advises using the money wisely.
 One of the best places you can apply your extra dollars is toward debt.